Registering Trademarks: Overcoming Section 2(d) Likelihood of Confusion Refusals

 Draeke H. Weseman

-Mr. Weseman creates consistent, successful outcomes for brands by reliably applying hard-earned knowledge of trademark law, enhanced by years of experience, to complex trademark problems and then communicating valuable advice to clients simply and directly, in unadorned plain language.Close
+Mr. Weseman helps brands by applying his knowledge of trademark law, enhanced by years of experience, to complex trademark problems and communicating advice to clients simply, in plain language, with a focus on business outcomes.Close